johanneskastl/ansible-role-zypper_ref_accept_keys/README.md

 zypper_ref_accept_keys
 =========

-Triggering a zypper refresh on *SUSE machines and accepting all unknown GPG keys (use with caution...)
+Triggering a zypper refresh on SUSE/openSUSE machines and accepting all unknown GPG keys (use with caution...)

 Requirements
 ------------